Gas metal arc welding: Technique

 The techniques required to successfully weld with the GMAW process are not complicated, with most individuals able to achieve reasonable proficiency in a few weeks, assuming proper training and sufficient opportunity to make practice welds.
-As is the case with many other manual skills, experience and practice will lead to a weldor (operator) developing a high level of proficiency.
-As much of the process is automated, GMAW relieves the weldor of the burden of maintaining a precise arc length, as well as feeding filler metal into the weld puddle (fusion zone) at the correct rate, these being coordinated operations that are required in other manual welding processes, such as shielded metal arc (“stick” welding).
+As is the case with many other manual skills, experience and practice will lead to a welder (operator) developing a high level of proficiency.
+As much of the process is automated, GMAW relieves the welder of the burden of maintaining a precise arc length, as well as feeding filler metal into the weld puddle (fusion zone) at the correct rate, these being coordinated operations that are required in other manual welding processes, such as shielded metal arc ("stick" welding).

-Successfully producing a weld with the GMAW process requires that the weldor maintain correct gun orientation relative to the joint being welded (the weldment), as well as maintain a uniform rate of travel down the joint so as to produce adequate penetration and weld bead buildup.
-Movement along the joint may also require a “weaving” component in order to produce a sound weld, especially when welding vertically or over head.
-During training, apprentice weldors are advised to watch the trailing edge of the weld puddle, not the arc, to ascertain they are progressing down the joint at an optimum rate.
+Successfully producing a weld with the GMAW process requires that the welder maintain correct gun orientation relative to the joint being welded (the weldment), as well as maintain a uniform rate of travel down the joint so as to produce adequate penetration and weld bead buildup.
+Movement along the joint may also require a "weaving" component in order to produce a sound weld, especially when welding vertically or overhead.
+During training, apprentice welders are advised to watch the trailing edge of the weld puddle, not the arc, to ascertain they are progressing down the joint at an optimum rate.

 The orientation of the gun relative to the weldment is important, as it affects the way in which the energy of the arc is directed into the constituent pieces.
 In an ideal weld, 100 percent penetration would be achieved, which when coupled with the buildup of the weld bead, will produce a weld that is theoretically stronger than the constituent pieces.
 In practice, full penetration is not achieved and in fact, may be undesirable.
 However, penetration will be deepest when the wire electrode is exactly perpendicular to the surface being welded.
 Furthermore, deposition of the filler metal, which comes from the melting of the wire electrode, will tend to be uniform with the wire in the perpendicular.

 In practice, perpendicularity is not always ideal or even achievable, unless welding a horizontal butt joint.
 Therefore, the gun will usually be oriented so the wire bisects the angle between the two surfaces being joined.
 For example, if a 90 degree fillet joint is being welded, a wire angle of 45 degrees should produce the best penetration and filler deposition.
 A horizontal lap joint, on the other hand, would benefit from a less-acute angle in order to direct more arc energy into the lower piece and less energy into the edge of the upper piece, mostly to avoid melting away the edge.